Max Strus NBA Preview vs. the Wizards

 Max Strus Insights vs. the Wizards

-- This season, he's put up 13.9% of the Cavaliers' attempted field goals, as he's averaging 12.4 per contest.
+- Strus is responsible for attempting 13.9% of his team's field goal attempts this season with 12.4 per game.

-- He's taken 8.3 threes per game, or 23.2% of his team's shots from beyond the arc this season.
+- He's connected on 2.9 threes per game, or 23.1% of his team's makes from beyond the arc this season.

-- The Cavaliers rank 22nd in possessions per game with 100.9.
-His opponents, the Wizards, have a middling offensive tempo, ranking 16th with 105.5 possessions per contest.
+- Strus' opponents, the Wizards, have a neutral offensive tempo, averaging 105.4 possessions per game, while his Cavaliers average 100.9 per game, which ranks 20th among NBA teams.

-- On defense, the Wizards have allowed 126.2 points per contest, which is the worst in the NBA.
+- The Wizards allow 126.6 points per contest, worst in the league.

-- The Wizards concede 49.7 rebounds per game, worst in the league.
+- On the boards, the Wizards have allowed 50 rebounds per game, which is worst in the NBA.

-- In terms of assists, the Wizards have given up 30.3 per game, worst in the league.
+- In terms of assists, the Wizards are last in the NBA, giving up 30.5 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!